Melvin Beederman series

 The Melvin Beederman Series is a series of books written by Greg Trine and illustrated by Rhode Montijo.
 The series mainly talk about a new superhero guarding the city of Los Angeles.
 Los Angeles hasn't had a superhero since Kareem Abdul-Jabbar retired.
 That superhero's name is Melvin Beederman.
 In his adventures, Melvin has a sidekick named Candace Brinkwater who is a 3rd grader.
 Candace Brinkwater got her superpowers when Melvin's cape got switched with hers at the cleaners.
 Therefore, Candace got some of Melvin's powers.
 Candace and Melvin both share the same weakness of bologna.
 Notorious "Bad guys" try to stop Melvin and Candace from interfering with their criminal activities.

 Characters

 Melvin, Candace, Carl, Headmaster Spinner, Hugo, and The Mcnastys.

 Bad Guys

 Grunge McNasty

 Grunge McNasty is the leader of the McNasty Crime Syndicate.
 He's the biggest and the smelliest and that's good enough for him.
 No prison can hold him for very long, not with his criminal mind—and stinky feet.

 Filthy McNasty

-Filthy McNasty is number two man in the McNasty Crime Syndicate.
+Filthy McNasty is the number two man in the McNasty Crime Syndicate.
 His brother calls him number two for short.
 When he's not robbing banks with Grunge, he's thinking of sinister ways to do away with Melvin Beederman.